gemseo/gemseo/doc_src/source/software/contributing_dev.rst

 Return types shall match exactly the type of the returned object.

-Note that type hinting can import objects required only by the type checking tools and cause circular imports.
-If so, use the special constant :attr:`TYPE_CHECKING` that's :code:`False` by default and :code:`True` when type checking:
+Type hinting may cause circular imports, if so, use the special constant :attr:`TYPE_CHECKING` that's :code:`False` by default and :code:`True` when type checking: